 Many research topics of the faculty transcend traditional, disciplinary boundaries.
 Vrije Universiteit Amsterdam established interdisciplinary research institutes in order to facilitate and encourage this type of boundary-breaking research.
 It is a place where researchers can meet, share their expertise and join forces in the acquisition of external funding.
 These institutes enhance the scientific quality of research and as they are organized around topics of relevant and urgent societal importance, they stimulate innovation in those areas.

 The faculty of Law participates in six interdisciplinary research institutes.
-The majority of research is embedded in either the Kooijmans Institute or Phoolan Devi Institute.
+The majority of research is embedded in either the Kooijmans Institute or the Amsterdam Law and Behavior Institute (A-LAB).

 - Kooijmans Institute